fabiocozzolino/fabiocozzolino.github.io/_posts/2022-03-14-Deploy-NET-6-Minimal-API-to-AWS-Lambda.md

 So, now let's start and see what happens.

 # Create the .NET Lambda serverless project
-To create the .NET Lambda project, you can use the AWS .NET Core CLI.
-So we first needs to install the required templates.
-Open your command line tool, or terminal on MacOS, and use the `dotnet new -i` command to install the Lambda Project Templates:
+The .NET Core CLI is the most easy way to create a .NET Lambda project.
+As always, you need to use the predefined AWS Lambda .NET Project templates with the `dotnet new` command.
+First, if you need to install the templates, open your command line tool, or terminal on MacOS, and use the `dotnet new -i` command to install the Lambda Project Templates:

 ```
 dotnet new -i Amazon.Lambda.Templates
 ```

-after installing was completed, we can proceed with creating the project.
-So, open your command line program and go on the base directory of your repository and then, by using the `serverless.AspNetCoreMinimalAPI` and the `dotnet new` command:
+after installing was completed, you can proceed with creating the project.
+So, in your command line program, go on the base directory of your repository and use the `serverless.AspNetCoreMinimalAPI` as shown here:

 ```
 dotnet new serverless.AspNetCoreMinimalAPI -n myAwesomeLambda
 ```

 the project is now ready.
 Under the folder `src/myAwesomeLambda`, in the `Program.cs`, you'll find all the useful code to run your _Minimal API_.
-Obviuously, you can change the code and implement the API that you need.
+Obviuously, you can change the code and implement the APIs based on your needs.

+# Setup your project for AWS CodePipeline
 For the purpose of this post, it is useful to look at these two specific files created by the serverless template:

 - `aws-lambda-tools-defaults.json`